Lokta-Volterra, predator-prey model

 end;

-The vertices (patches of grass) have a "countdown" attribute, which measures how long it takes until the grass is ready to eat at a location.
+A set of time counters are associated with vertices via "countdown" which tracks how long it takes until the grass is ready to eat at a location.

 @present SchWSG <: SchWS begin